Japanese Torpedo Bomber returns to Pearl Harbor

 Fuselage of Nakajima B5N

 Work has begun on the Kate’s fuselage and wings in the Museum’s Lt.
 Ted Shealy’s Restoration Shop, located in historic Hangar 79.
 “We expect it will take five years to restore the B5N for static display quality” according to DeHoff.
-“With this year being the 75th Anniversary of the attack on Pearl Harbor, the museum is honored to be able to display the Kate where she made aviation history, sharing a legacy with thousands of visitors worldwide.”
+“With this year being the 75th Anniversary of the attack on Pearl Harbor, the museum is honoured to be able to display the Kate where she made aviation history, sharing a legacy with thousands of visitors worldwide.”

 Pacific Aviation Museum Pearl Harbor is located on Historic Ford Island, where the first bombs fell during the attack on Pearl Harbor, December 7, 1941.